MohamedAliHaoufa/Smart-Car-Parking-Management-System/README.md

 - **Environmentally Friendly:** Reduce emissions and promote eco-friendly practices with efficient parking management.

-Streamline parking operations and elevate the parking experience with our Smart Car Parking Management System.
+Streamline parking operations and elevate the parking experience with my Smart Car Parking Management System.
 Enhance convenience, security, and efficiency for both facility operators and vehicle owners.